Who is Eligible for Compensation?

 - Life partners or putative spouses

-- Any party financially dependent upon the deceased (both family members
+- Any party financially dependent upon the deceased (both family members and extended family)

 Parties Potentially Responsible